jamnamdari/LSPCA/README.md

 ### Plots

-Finally, the bottom left panel of Figure 5 of the main manuscript can be reproduced by the following code.
+The bottom left panel of Figure 5 of the main manuscript can be reproduced by the following code.

 ```r
 ## Plot